 Levodopa is absorbed by the nerve cells in your brain and turned into the chemical dopamine, which is used to transmit messages between the parts of the brain and nerves that control movement.
 Increasing the levels of dopamine using levodopa usually improves movement problems.

-Levodopa is usually taken as a tablet or liquid.
-Levodopa is often combined with other medication, such as benserazide or carbidopa.
-These drugs stop the levodopa being broken down in the gut before it has a chance to get to the brain.
-They also reduce the side effects of levodopa, which include nausea, vomiting, tiredness and dizziness.
+Levodopa is usually taken as a tablet or liquid and is often combined with other medication, such as benserazide or carbidopa.
+These additional medications stop the levodopa being broken down in the bloodstream before it has a chance to get to the brain.
+They also reduce the side effects of levodopa, which include feeling sick (nausea), vomiting, tiredness and dizziness.

 At first, levodopa can cause a dramatic improvement in the symptoms.
-However, it usually becomes less effective over time.
-This happens because as more nerve cells in the brain die, there are fewer of them to absorb the medicine.
+However, its effects can be less long-lasting over the following years because, as more nerve cells in the brain are lost, there are fewer of them to absorb the medicine.
 This means that the dose may need to be increased from time to time.

-Dopamine agonists act as a substitute for dopamine in the brain and have a similar effect to levodopa.
-They are used to treat early Parkinson’s disease as they are less likely to cause muscle problems (dyskinesias) than levodopa.
+Dopamine agonists act as a substitute for dopamine in the brain and have a similar but milder effect compared to levodopa.
+They are used to treat early Parkinson’s disease as they are less likely to cause involuntary movements (dyskinesias) than levodopa.

-Talk to your healthcare specialist if you think you may be experiencing them.
-As the person themselves may not realise the problem, it is key that carers and family members note any abnormal behaviour and discuss it with the appropriate professional at the earliest opportunity.
+Talk to your healthcare specialist if you think you may be experiencing these problems.
+As the person themselves may not realise the problem, it is key that carers and family members also note any abnormal behaviour and discuss it with an appropriate professional at the earliest opportunity.

 Monoamine oxidase-B inhibitors

 Monoamine oxidase-B (MAO-B) inhibitors, including selegiline and rasagiline, are another alternative to levodopa for treating early Parkinson's disease.
 They block the effects of a brain chemical that destroys dopamine (monoamine oxidase-B).